Dilruba

-The dilruba (also spelt dilrupa) is a bowed musical instrument originating in India.
-It is slightly larger than an esraj and has a larger, square resonance box.
+The dilruba (also spelled dilrupa) is a bowed musical instrument originating in India.
+It is a type of bowed sitar that's slightly larger than an esraj and has a larger, square resonance box like a sarangi.
 The dilruba holds particular importance in Sikh history.

 It became more widely known outside India in the 1960s through use in songs by Western artists, such as the Beatles during their psychedelic phase (most notably in the song "Within You Without You").

 Etymology

 The name of the instrument derives from the Persianized Hindustani word دلربا/दिलरुबा (dilrubā), literally meaning "that which ravishes or steals the heart."

 History

 The traditional story is that the dilruba was invented around 300 years ago by the 10th Sikh Guru, Guru Gobind Singh, who based it on the much older and much heavier taus.
 His innovations made it more convenient for the Sikh army (the khalsa) to carry the instrument on horseback.

 There is some doubt in the research community about the truth of the traditional origin story described above.
 Some traditional kirtan bearers, such as Bhai Avtar Singh Raagi, have clarified the history of the dilruba's creation being tied to the patronage of Maharaja Bhupinder Singh and created by Mahant Gajja Singh.

 After the introduction of the harmonium to the Indian Subcontinent by the British Raj, the dilruba fell out of use due to its comparatively steeper learning curve.
 In more recent times, it has had a resurgence, accompanying ragis in the Harmandir Sahib (Golden Temple) since 2006, and becoming more commonly taught within India and around the world.